Hexastack/wit-api/README.md

     locale: 'en_GB'
   },
   thread_id: '100',
-  n: 4 // return up to 4 intent possible
+  n: 4 // returns up to 4 possible intents
 }
-wit.message('Wake me up when septembre end!', options).then((intent) => {
+wit.message('Wake me up when september end!', options).then((intent) => {
-  // intent Object still holds the context and the thread for later use console.log(intent)
+  // intent, as an instance of Entity, still holds the context and the thread for later use console.log(intent)
-  // intent has it's methods, here we are getting entity with the highest confidance const bestMatch = intent.maxConfidence() console.log(bestMatch)
+  // Here we are getting entity with the highest confidence score const bestMatch = intent.maxConfidence() console.log(bestMatch)
 }).catch((error) => {